browser-control-mcp

 Installation

-Clone this repository, then run the following commands in the main repository directory to build both the MCP server and the browser extension.
+To build from code, clone this repository, then run the following commands in the main repository directory to build both the MCP server and the browser extension.

 npm install